In 1999, the Ministry of Education issued a policy to have the Department of Guidance and Counseling in all schools.

 G&C OUTPUT

-Guidance and counselling is not tangible exercise as its results cannot be realized immediately.
+Guidance and counselling are not tangible exercises as their results cannot be realized immediately.

 In reality, it is difficult to quantify or measure the immediate results of counselling.